seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixB-Full-Source-Code-with-Styling.md

-# Appendix B — The Complete GreyMatter Journal Reference Architecture
+# Appendix B — Complete Source Code Structure and Reference Architecture

-> **Goal of this appendix:** Provide the complete reference architecture for **GreyMatter Journal**, including the production folder structure, design system organization, feature architecture, infrastructure layers, styling systems, and architectural reasoning behind every major subsystem.
+> **Goal of this appendix:** Provide the complete source code structure and reference architecture for **GreyMatter Journal**, including project organization, styling systems, design system foundations, production architecture patterns, and the rationale behind each major subsystem.
+This appendix serves both as a companion to the tutorial series and as a reference blueprint for building modern content-driven applications.
->
-> This appendix serves three purposes simultaneously:
->
-> * A **source code map** for the entire GreyMatter Journal codebase
-> * A **reference implementation** for future Next.js projects
-> * A **systems blueprint** for understanding how modern web applications are organized

 ---